 Amie Victoria Hewka

-Amie Victoria Hewka (class of 2019) was a student in International Affairs at GU-Q. In addition to pursing her major in Culture and Politics, she also worked at CIRS as a Research Fellow, focusing primarily on contemporary politics in the Middle East.
+Amie Victoria Hewka (class of 2019) was a student in International Affairs at GU-Q. In addition to pursing her major in Culture and Politics, she also worked at CIRS as a Research Assistant, focusing primarily on contemporary politics in the Middle East.
 Originally from England, the majority of Amie’s past work experience is in ESL teaching, where she has taught in China, Vietnam, Thailand, and Qatar.
 Her main research interests are in migration and conflict studies, as well as transnational understandings of feminism.
 Hewka worked at CIRS from 2017 to 2018.

 Sana Jamal is a former Associate Editor (Central and South Asia) at Fair Observer.
-She has previously worked as a Research Intern at CIRS.
+She has previously worked as a Research Assistant at CIRS.
 At GU-Q, she majored in International Politics with a concentration in International Security.
 Jamal worked at CIRS from 2012 to 2013.

 Aminah Ali Kandar